01 January 2021

-The 1st May 2018 marked the 900th anniversary of the death of a remarkable Dunfermline-born woman, Edith, writes Bruce Manson.
+1 May 2018 marked the 900th anniversary of the death of a remarkable Dunfermline-born woman, Edith, who became known as Matilda of Scotland, writes Bruce Manson.

 She is known to us by the more fashionable Norman-French title “Matilda of Scotland”.
 Born around 1080, Edith grew up in the Scottish court of her parents, Malcolm III and Margaret.
 She is not as well known in Scotland as her brothers David and Alexander, but had a profound impact upon the world beyond her native land which she left while still a child.